-APE103: Studio Recording 1: ProTools Environment
+APE103: Studio Recording 1: ProTools Environment (3 credits, 48hrs)

 In this course, the student learns all aspects the ProTools environment as the key software for audio production and engineering.
 The student learns inputs, outputs, tracking and mixing, effects and mastering, and all areas of the software.
 Students practice some basic tracking techniques as they begin to master the software.